bigbio/fslite/docs/README.data.md

 The current module support as input data a headed Tab-separated values (TSV) file with `S x 2+F` dimensions, where `S` is the number of samples (rows) and `F` is the number of features (columns).
-The first column of the file is expected to contain the `sample IDs`, the second column the `response variable` and the remaining columns the `features`.
+The first column of the file is expected to contain the `sample IDs`, the second column the `sample label` and the remaining columns the `features`.
 The response variable can be either binary, categorical or continuous; and should be encoded as `0` and `1` for binary variables, as integers for categorical variables and as floats for continuous variables.